BravestCheetah/BEANS/docs/developement.md

 An normal integer, defined by writing the prefix "i" before an number, like this: `i32`

+* BIN

+A normal binary number, defiined by writing prefix "b" before an number, like this: `b01010101`

 * Register Adress

 A Register adress defined by writing the prefix "r" before an number, like this: `r5`